punchagan/punchagan.muse-amuse.in/content/blog/i-love-foss-how-do-i-start-contributing-code.md

 Next, start **acting** on Bug reports (or tiny feature requests).
 Start with trying to reproduce the bugs and sending confirmations.
 Gradually, start looking at the source and trying to figure out where the problem is.
-Be patient, with this [^fn:9] .
+Be patient, with this&nbsp;[^fn:9].
 Once you get comfortable with the code and the coding style, start sending code snippets and comments, explaining what you think might be the problem.
 One fine day, you will be able to send a full working patch!
 But, before that don't hesitate to send partial fixes.